-We expect our employees to act honestly, responsibly, fairly, and professionally, to serve the best interests of clients and to respect the integrity of the markets.
-Our code of conduct, comprising our values, ethical business conduct and requirements, forms the basis for how our employees should behave with our colleagues, clients, business partners, shareholders, and the authorities.
-TEB's code of conduct includes ethical business provisions that are aimed at managing conflicts of interests, preventing market abuse, fighting terrorism and other economic crimes including money laundering.
+We expect our employees to act honestly, responsibly, fairly and professionally, to serve the best interests of clients and to respect the integrity of the markets.
+Our code of conduct, comprising our values, ethical business conduct and requirements, forms the basis for how our employees should behave with colleagues and our clients, business partners, shareholders and the authorities.
+TEB's code of conduct includes ethical business provisions that are aimed at managing conflict of interest, preventing market abuse, fighting terrorism and other economic crimes including money laundering.

-In the year 2021 we had significant progress in different compliance areas which strengthen further our competitive advantages.
-Several strengths and advantages are related to Governance, Training, and Permanent control, KYC, and AML Sanctions & Embargoes.
-Our main enhancements the previous year have been in the following processes:
+In the year 2022 we had significant progress in different compliance areas which strengthen further our competitive advantages, trainings, KYC, AML, Sanctions & Embargoes.